tolauwae/phd-thesis/src/remote/remote.typ

   ]
 ]
 / callback: #block[
     The #smallcaps[callback] reduction rule shows how the WebAssembly interpreter can replace the instruction sequence $e^(\*)$ with a callback construct, whenever there are unprocessed events and no other callback is being processed.
 We do not allow nested callback constructs.
 To enforce this, we change the running state to the #smallcaps[callback] value in the #smallcaps[callback] rule and change it back to #smallcaps[play] in the #smallcaps[resume] rule.
 The #smallcaps[callback] construct replaces the instruction sequence with a instruction.
 The replaced instruction sequence, is kept by the callback construct as a continuation (between curly braces).
 The new stack only holds the callback construct, which contains an indirect call with the index returned by the callback mapping $s_(c b s)$.
 Before the indirect call and the table index, the rule adds the topic and payload of the event to the stack as arguments for that function call.
 This means that every callback function must have type $sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") arrow.r epsilon.alt$.
-Because we place the arguments on the stack at the same time as the indirect call, the body of the callback as a whole still has type $epsilon.alt arrow.r epsilon.alt$, as specified in figure~@fig:callback-typing.
+Because we place the arguments on the stack at the same time as the indirect call, the body of the callback as a whole still has type $epsilon.alt arrow.r epsilon.alt$, as specified in @fig:callback-typing.
   ]

 / step-callback: #block[